Ectalite/nomohead/README.md

 Note: This is a fork of hrishioa's nomohead with some fixes and improvements as it was originally broken.

-Here's a bit of background: I frequently use my Pi in headless mode, but I live in a University where the Wifi doesn't let you use static IPs.
+Here's a bit of background: I frequently use my Pi in headless mode, but I live in a University where the WiFi doesn't let you use static IPs, and you definitely can't port-forward port 22 for SSH.
 I've implemented a number of workarounds for this problem, but this is the one that stuck.
 If you can connect to the internet but have a problem connecting to the Pi, this could help.

 ## Installation